Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 ### Pros:

-- Gokart provides built-in file access (read/write) wrappers as `FileProcessor` classes for pickle, npz, gz, txt, csv, tsv, json, xml.
+- Provides built-in file access (read/write) wrappers as `FileProcessor` classes for pickle, npz, gz, txt, csv, tsv, json, xml.
 - Save parameters for each experiment to assure reproducibility.
 Viewer called `thunderbolt` (https://github.com/m3dev/thunderbolt) can be used.
 - Syntactic sugar for Luigi's `requires` class method using class decorator.